FREQUENTLY ASKED QUESTIONS

 Those over 18 and not apart of an organization are encouraged to look into the Peak Pass offerings this spring for the best prices and payment plan options.

 I’m an adult that used to buy the Night Club Card, what should I purchase now?

-There are several great Peak Pass options what will go on sale in March 2019, including the Explorer Pass (unlimited skiing and riding), Ranger Pass (unlimited skiing and riding with a few blackout dates), and Traveler Pass (midweek-only skiing and riding).
+There are several great Peak Pass options, including the Explorer Pass (unlimited skiing and riding), Ranger Pass (unlimited skiing and riding with a few blackout dates), and Traveler Pass (midweek-only skiing and riding).

 The Traveler Pass may be the best option for adults who have taken advantage of the Night Club Card Program in the past.
 This pass will allow you to ski during the day and at night Monday through Friday.

 All of these products allow skiing and riding all-day and all-night from the start of the season to the end.
 Not only can you now ski more hours of the day, but you have the freedom to travel to all of the great resorts on the Peak Pass.

 The Night Season Pass will no longer be available at any of our mountains.
 The Peak Pass will now be the only season pass offering going forward, and offers skiing all-day and all-night.
 Details on specific passes, pricing, and benefits, can be found at peakpass.com

 Does my pass include night skiing?